gitlabhq/gitlabhq/doc/administration/high_availability/redis_source.md

 in the documentation for Omnibus GitLab installations.
 Here we will list only the things that are specific to a source installation.

-If you get an error in GitLab like: `Redis::CannotConnectError: No sentinels available.`, there may be something wrong with your configuration files or it can be related to [this upstream issue][gh-531].
+If you get an error in GitLab like `Redis::CannotConnectError: No sentinels available.`, there may be something wrong with your configuration files or it can be related to [this upstream issue][gh-531].

-It's a bit non-intuitive the way you have to config `resque.yml` and `sentinel.conf`, otherwise `redis-rb` will not work properly.
+You must make sure that `resque.yml` and `sentinel.conf` are configured correctly, otherwise `redis-rb` will not work properly.

 The `master-group-name` ('gitlab-redis') defined in (`sentinel.conf`) **must** be used as the hostname in GitLab (`resque.yml`):